SAP-samples/teched2023-XP262/exercises/ex2/README.md

 ![](images/stc_launch.jpg)

-After completing these steps you have now successfully integrated SAP Task Center in your site !!!
+**Congratulations you have now successfully integrated SAP Task Center in your site !!!** :wave:

 2. Click here.